 In accordance with AASB 1023 General Insurance Contracts, in recognising the deficiency in the statement of comprehensive income the insurer shall first write-down any related deferred acquisition costs (DAC).
-As described in Note 10, this has resulted in a write down in DAC in the current period.

 Details of specific assumptions used in deriving the outstanding claims liability and unexpired risk liability at year end are detailed in note 3.